How To Reduce Income Tax for Self-Employed People in 2025

 Overpaying taxes can always happen, so once taxpayers come across this kind of situation, they need to act on it right away so they can at least trim their tax obligations for the next fiscal year.
 The maximum number of years they can backtrack and claim any surplus paid taxes for is four fiscal years.

-Taxpayers must note any errors in the last tax returns they submitted, then inform the HMRC about it so they can start requesting the “overpayment relief” of their surplus tax upon completing their self-assessment tax returns.
+They must note any mistake in the last tax return they submitted, then inform HMRC about it so they can start requesting the overpayment relief of their surplus tax upon completing their self assessment tax return.

-They need to provide signed evidence for the surplus payment to declare the truthfulness of their claim then choose how they want to receive the reimbursement.
+They need to provide signed proof for the surplus payments to make a legitimate declaration of their claim then choose how they want to receive the reimbursement.

-Reducing Income Tax for Self-Employed with the Help of Tax Professionals
+Reducing Income Tax with the Help of Tax Professionals

-Next year’s tax liabilities would be less burdensome for taxpayers when they prepare their self-assessments way ahead of time and most especially with the help of tax professionals.
-Listed above are just a few amongst many other means to lessen their tax liabilities.
+Next year’s tax liabilities would be less burdensome for taxpayers when they prepare their self-assessments way ahead of time and especially with the help of a tax accountant.
+Listed above are just a few amongst plenty of other means to lessen their tax liabilities.

 Legend Financial provides expert guidance on how to reduce income tax for self-employed.
-Having served in the industry for more than a decade, we are well-versed in the field of helping clients reduce their income tax to the maximum within the legal means.
+Having served in the industry for more than a decade, we are well-versed in the field.
+We have assisted hundreds of clients in optimising their tax and financial affairs.
+Reach us today!

 Reviewed by: